-Values were derived from empirical equations using average soil characteristics from laboratory testing performed on samples of the subsurface soils of the borings performed at this site.
+Estimated settlement values provided in the above table were derived from empirical equations using average soil characteristics from laboratory testing performed on samples of the subsurface soils from the borings performed at this site.
 Therefore, it is anticipated that settlements throughout the subject site will likely vary.